2024-25

 • A new franchise enters the league as the temporarily-named Utah Hockey Club makes its debut.
 While the team is stocked from players from the former Arizona Coyotes, the new Utah franchise will not share any of the former franchise's history.

-• The All-Star Tournament is being replaced this season with the 4 Nations Face-Off, featuring teams comprised of NHL players from the United States, Canada, Sweden and Finland.
+• The All-Star Tournament was replaced this season with the 4 Nations Face-Off, featuring teams comprised of NHL players from the United States, Canada, Sweden and Finland.
+The February 15th matchup between the U.S. and Canada started with three fights in the first nine seconds of the game.
+The U.S. won that game, 3-1.
+Five days later in Boston, Canada punched back, winning the game and the championship in overtime, 3-2.

 Anaheim Ducks